 Four Racing the Planet ultras in, and Iris Derke has a lot of hard-won advice.
 What worked, what didn’t, and what she’d do differently next time on the Gobi March 2024.

-Stage 4 of the Atacama Crossing 2018: the moment Iris Derke hit the wall, broke her own rule, put in her earphones, and ran to a rainbow.
+Stage 4 of the Atacama Crossing 2018: the moment Iris hit the wall, broke her own rule and turned on the music and ran to a rainbow.
 On music, survival, and the mind taking over when the body gives out.

 Stage 4 of the Atacama Crossing was 22+ hours.
 Iris Derke emerged on the other side a happy zombie with a permanent smile.
 The Long Stage done, the finish line suddenly real.